• ReQonsult MATLAB® Connector

 Editing the issue description:

 Jira® uses the complex Atlassian Document Format (ADF), which is only available as a JSON variant via the REST API.
-This makes automatic adaptation of the description technically challenging.
+This makes automatic adjustment of the description technically challenging.
 Therefore, the use of surrogate issues is recommended for integration.

-Required Jira® administration:
+Necessary Jira® administration:

 The setup of surrogate issue types, user-defined fields, and link types cannot be performed by regular users.
 This configuration must be done in advance by Jira® administrators so that the connector can be used effectively.